 Release date: September 2018 | Rear camera: Dual 12MP | Front camera: 7MP | OIS: Yes | Rear camera aperture: f/1.8 and f/2.4 | Autofocus type: Focus pixels (i.e. Phase detection) | Weight: 177g | Dimensions: 143.6 x 70.9 x 7.7mm | Storage: 64/256/512GB

 Sorry folks.
 The cruel reality is that if you want the best camera possible on an iPhone, you're going to have to splash the cash on Apple's devilishly expensive iPhone XS.
-Yep, it shouldn't come as any surprise that the finest of Apple's snappers is hosted by its latest and greatest handset.
+Yep, it shouldn't come as any surprise that the finest of Apple's snappers is hosted by its greatest handset.
 We're talking about dual 12MP sensors on the rear (one for telephoto and both with astute optical image stabilisation) and a 7MP TrueDepth camera on the front in case dazzling selfies are what you need for your business or leisure pursuits.
 Low light shots are much better than on other iPhones, and we really admire the generally faster focusing and natural colours.
 And the addition of Smart HDR means you can take better shots even quicker.

 05. iPhone 8